-On the one hand you might feel you are embarking on a new exciting path or you might be sad to be leaving a role you liked and anxious about financial security and career direction.
-To make the most of the challenge and opportunity that is voluntary redundancy it's essential to take control of the money you now have in your bank account.
-Here are 6 simple steps to help you make the most of your redundancy pay:
+On the one hand you might feel you are embarking on a new exciting path, but on the other you might be sad to be leaving a role you liked and feel anxious about your financial security and career direction.
+No matter what, it's essential to take control of your money to make the most of the challenge and opportunity of a voluntary redundancy.
+Here are six simple steps to help you make the most of your redundancy pay.

-This information is current as at 09/03/2015.
+This information is current as at 19/08/2020.

 BT - Part of Westpac Banking Corporation.
 This document provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied up on as such.
 This information does not constitute financial advice.
 It has been prepared without taking account of your objectives, financial situation or needs.
 Because of this you should, before acting on this information, consider its appropriateness having regard to your objectives, financial situation and needs.
 Information in this blog that has been provided by third parties has not been independently verified and BTis not in any way responsible for such information.